trinly01/ZVWA/README.md

 ## License

-This file is part of Damn Vulnerable Web Application (DVWA).
+This file is part of ZyberLab Vulnerable Web Application (DVWA).

-Damn Vulnerable Web Application (DVWA) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ZyberLab Vulnerable Web Application (DVWA) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Damn Vulnerable Web Application (DVWA) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ZyberLab Vulnerable Web Application (DVWA) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Damn Vulnerable Web Application (DVWA).
+You should have received a copy of the GNU General Public License along with ZyberLab Vulnerable Web Application (DVWA).
 If not, see <http://www.gnu.org/licenses/>.

 - - -